 - 3 cups confectioners' sugar

 - 1 teaspoon grated orange peel

 - 3 to 4 tablespoons orange juice

-- 1. In a bowl, combine the cake mix, oats and pumpkin pie spice.
-In another bowl, beat the pumpkin, egg and oil; stir into dry ingredients just until moistened.
+- 1. Preheat oven to 350°.
+Combine cake mix, oats and pie spice.
+In another bowl, beat pumpkin, egg and oil; stir into dry ingredients just until moistened.

 - 2. Drop by 2 tablespoonfuls onto baking sheets coated with cooking spray; flatten with the back of a spoon.
-Bake at 350° for 18-20 minutes or until edges are golden brown.
+Bake until edges are golden brown, 18-20 minutes.
 Remove to wire racks to cool.

-- 3. In a bowl, combine confectioners' sugar, orange peel and enough orange juice to achieve desired spreading consistency.
-Frost cooled cookies.
-Yield: 32 cookies.
+- 3. For frosting, combine confectioners' sugar, orange peel and enough orange juice to achieve desired consistency.

 Reviews for Pumpkin Spice Cookies